 Spiritual darkness holds a profound contradiction.
 It is the place where we may be deeply lost but even more deeply found.
 It is an interior tunnel through which every person walks at least once in life, the deep chasm from which Isaiah pointed to the distant mountaintop.

 During the thrilling season of Advent, we step out into the land of promises and prophets.
 The language of hope unfurls in a galaxy across the heavens, calling us out of darkness toward an Infinite and Incarnate Light.
 In this first week’s glorious readings, the prophet Isaiah points to our salvation, star by prophetic star:

 • There is a Day coming, he tells us, and on the Day, the Lord will bind up the wounds of his people.

 • In a very little while, he tells us, Lebanon will be changed.
 A shoot shall sprout from the tree we had thought to be withered.

 • On this very mountain, he tells us, we will behold our God.

 For all of us who, like Christine, carry human sorrow in the shadowed valleys of our spirits, there is healing on the near horizon.
 The Daystar of Jesus Christ is about to dawn through the darkness.
 God is about to put on the very humanness that is our burden and transform it into glory.
 Let us begin, with an eager faith, to enter the divine mystery being sung among the stars.

 “Life begins once Jesus becomes the reason you live it.”

 “There is always, always, always something to be thankful for.”

-Our annual Founders Day celebration today in the Chapel combined a look back at the heritage of the Felician Sisters who established St. Joseph Hospital with special honors for the four recipients of this year’s Mother Mary Angela Service Award.
-Pictured: Sister Barbara Theresa and Sister Mary Edith, both still an active part of the St. Joseph Healthcare “Family” in Bangor.
+Our annual Founders Day celebration on Monday in the Chapel remembered the heritage of the Felician Sisters who established St. Joseph Hospital, and bestowed special honors on the four recipients of this year’s Mother Mary Angela Service Award.